 bloodline have no bearing on who is chosen as a successor.

-All trials in the Aeran Kin are held in front of the Triad.
+All trials in the Aeran Kin are held in front of the Trident.
 Judgement is passed for Civil, War and Spiritual crimes as a tribunal.

 Land is claimed and conquered.
 Much stock is put in to the idea of exploration and settlement.

 Sailing ships is held in very high regard.
 Not only is it a source of food for this nautical kinship, but

 it is a way of sharing a closeness with Aereth.
 Theirs were the ships that brought the Elf Kinships across

 the sea rom Lorawin and in to Aarandor.